wol-existss/TiltOSC/README.md

 # Getting Started

 # Desktop client installation

 First, ensure you have ViGEm BUS installed.
 If you don't already have it, [you can grab the latest version here](https://github.com/nefarius/ViGEmBus/releases)

 To install the desktop client, download the corresponding zip file from the latest release.
 Once it has been downloaded, you should see the `TiltOSC.exe` file.
 Opening this will summon the Desktop launcher.

+Unfortunately, at this time, there is not a macOS or Linux build.
+While a Linux build is in the works, macOS wholly lacks the ability to emulate a controller and is unlikely to receive a build of TiltOSC.

 _**Note: the zip must be extracted for the launcher to work.**_[^1]